gabri00/Exp-rob-assignment1/README.md

 The [marker publisher node](/src/aruco_ros/src/marker_publish.cpp) is responsible of detecting the markers and communicating the ID and center of the marker to the *controller node*.
 This node also communicates to the *controller node* when the desired marker has been reached.

 The controller node is provided in two formats:
-- The [gazebo simulation controller](/src/rosbot_navigation/scripts/sim_robot_controller.py) which controls the robot in a simulated environment with Gazebo.
+- The [sim robot controller](/src/rosbot_navigation/scripts/sim_robot_controller.py) which controls the robot in a simulated environment with Gazebo.
 In this simulation the camera can rotate to detect the markers.
 - The [real robot controller](/src/rosbot_navigation/scripts/real_robot_controller.py) which controls the real rosbot.
 In this case the camera is fixed and the whole robot has to rotate to detect the markers.

 The functioning of the controllers is described in the [flowcharts below](#flowcharts).